 Proper estate planning is a process, not just a single task.
 Rather than being a single step, estate planning is more like an ongoing journey.
 Just because you have set up and executed a set of estate planning documents, that doesn't mean your estate planning is “done.”
 This is especially true if you have a plan with a revocable living trust.
 Once you've put your signature on all of your documents, including your living trust, there are beneficial things you can begin doing almost right away to ensure that your plan will be properly maintained.

 For your real estate, funding means obtaining a deed from an attorney putting the transfer into legal effect.
 For your vehicles, funding entails a trip to the DMV and re-titling the auto.
 For your financial accounts, the institution where you hold your account(s) probably has their own special proprietary paperwork they'll require you to fill out to complete the transfer.

-these assets in your trust’s schedule is a means of putting down in writing your intent to transfer them from you to your trust, where they can be distributed in accordance with the special instructions you’ve laid out in your trust
+When it comes to your personal property, especially specific items that you want to specifically distribute to a particular beneficiary, your list will be especially helpful in making certain these assets get funded, too.
+They get funded a bit differently, however, since they don't have deeds, titles or other ownership paperwork.
+These assets get listed in a special place in your trust, which is usually referred as “Schedule A,” “Appendix A” or something similar.
+Listing these assets in your trust's schedule is a means of putting down in writing your intent to transfer them from you to your trust, where they can be distributed in accordance with the special instructions you've laid out in your trust document.